 While many miles of bike lanes exist, they're often blocked by drivers, that use them as free parking.
 By creating a central database of bike lane obstructions we are able to highlight problem areas and trends surrounding bike lane violations.
 We work with local organizations, city departments, and companies directly in an effort to prevent future bike lane obstructions.

-After launching in Chicago, Bike Lane Uprising®️ has spread via word of mouth to almost 100 cities and counting.
+After launching in Chicago, Bike Lane Uprising®️ quickly spread via word of mouth and is now available in all of North America.
 Sign up now and start reporting.